MicrosoftDocs/powerquery-docs/powerquery-docs/WaitRetry.md

 ---
 title: Using the wait-retry pattern in Power Query connectors
 description: Use the wait-retry pattern for Power Query connectors
-author: cpopell
+author: mmasson

 ms.service: powerquery
 ms.topic: conceptual
 ms.date: 12/12/2019
-ms.author: gepopell
+ms.author: mmasson

 LocalizationGroup: reference
 ---

 # Wait-Retry Pattern

-In some situations a data source's behavior does not match that expected by Power Query's [default HTTP code handling](HandlingStatusCodes.md).
+In some situations, a data source's behavior doesn't match that expected by Power Query's [default HTTP code handling](HandlingStatusCodes.md).
 The examples below show how to work around this situation.

-In this scenario you'll be working with a REST API that occassionally returns a 500 status code, indicating an internal server error.
+In this scenario you'll be working with a REST API that occasionally returns a 500 status code, indicating an internal server error.
 In these instances, you could wait a few seconds and retry, potentially a few times before you give up.

 ## ManualStatusHandling

-If [Web.Contents](https://docs.microsoft.com/en-us/powerquery-m/web-contents) gets a 500 status code response, it throws a `DataSource.Error` by default.
+If `Web.Contents` gets a 500 status code response, it throws a `DataSource.Error` by default.
 You can override this behavior by providing a list of codes as an optional argument to `Web.Contents`:

 ```
 response = Web.Contents(url, [ManualStatusHandling={404, 500}])